Easy Greek Salad Recipe

 - Greek salad dressing

+- Chickpeas.
 The chickpeas make this salad nice and hearty, and also add some protein.
+They can be omitted or substituted with white beans if you don’t have any on hand.

-When you’re ready to serve, place all of your ingredients in a big salad bowl and toss with the desired amount of dressing.
+When you’re ready to serve, place all of your ingredients in a big salad bowl and toss with enough dressing to coat.

 - The dressing may be made in advance and stored in the fridge in an air tight container.

-- For best results, toss the salad right before serving to prevent the lettuce from wilting.
+- For best results, toss the Greek salad right before serving to prevent the lettuce from wilting.

 - 4 ounces crumbled feta cheese